yellowmessenger/documentation/docs/cookbooks/inbox/priority-assignee.md

 ---
-title: Change the priority of the ticket and assign it to a different agent
+title: Change the priority of the ticket and assign it to a different agent or a group
 sidebar_label: Change ticket priority and assignee
 ---